-Some examples.
-Take a look at this table.
-We can clearly see the difference.
+We can clearly see the difference between these two types of research.
 For deductive methods, a general idea leads to a particular situation.
 On the contrary, for the inductive method, a specific situation leads to a general idea.

 Deductive reasoning starts with a hypothesis, that examines facts and then reaches a logical conclusion.
 In math terms, think of it this way: A=B, B=C, therefore A=C.